A cup does not reveal its contents while it is sitting quietly on the table.

 carefully curated version of ourselves that appears in photographs,

-presentations or public moments.
+presentations, or public moments.
 I mean the deeper style.
-The way we think.
-The
+The habits that

 Pressure has a curious habit of